valentijnnieman/react-input-tags/README.md

 # react-input-tags

 This is a component for an input that holds multiple inputs and displays them as tags.
-It is useful for example for entering multiple email addresses.
+It can be used for entering multiple email addresses for example.

+# How to install
+- `npm install git://github.com/valentijnnieman/react-input-tags.git`
+- In your app, `import TagInput from 'react-input-tags'` if you're using ES6, or 'var TagInput = require('react-input-tags') if you're not

 # How to use